-Jeffrey is an associate at Polley Faith LLP practising corporate/commercial, civil and regulatory litigation.
+Jeffrey is a partner at Polley Faith LLP practising corporate/commercial, civil and regulatory litigation.

 Education and Achievements